rose1264/big-o-approximation-immersive-alum/README.md

 Now, if I gave you the choice between answering two questions: if the letter "u" was included in the string "itwasthebestoftimesitwastheworseoftimes" or was in that same string, but now sorted as "aabeeeeeeffhhiiiimmooorsssssstttttttwww", which would be faster for you?

-Probably the second right?
-In answering the question, you would no longer visit each letter of the string one by one, but instead would look to the middle, see that the middle letter is "i", move further down past the t section, and at w we know that it is not there.
+Probably the second, right?
+In answering the question, you would no longer visit each letter of the string one by one, but instead would look to the middle, see that the middle letter is "i", move further down past the "t" section, and at "w" would know that it is not there.
 I call our procedure the phone book method.

 ![](https://s3-us-west-2.amazonaws.com/curriculum-content/web-development/algorithms/homerphonebook.gif)

   > Phone books were how people found numbers of businesses before the Internet.
 Look how much fun Homer is having in comparison to the guy behind him.

-If you were to look for a name in a phone book, you might flip to the center, see if your guess were to high or low, and guess again until you could answer your question.
+If you were to look for a name in a phone book, you might flip to the center, see if your guess was too high or low, and guess again until you could answer your question.
 You would not flip the pages one by one.
-Our previous function, would still work, but would essentially be flipping our pages one by one.
-If you were considering whether a letter were in a string, you reduce the size of your string each time you take a guess.
+While our previous function would still work, it would essentially be flipping our pages one by one.
+If you were considering whether a letter were in a string, you would reduce the size of your string each time you take a guess.

 ![](https://s3-us-west-2.amazonaws.com/curriculum-content/web-development/algorithms/binary_search.png)
-> Binary search divides the dataset with each attempt to find a match.
+> Binary search divides the dataset with each iteration until it either finds a match or confirms none exists.

 Let's look at our old technique and our new technique side by side.
 Also, let's name our new function binarySearch.